lconstable123/jobsite2/README.md

 This is a job search app that allows users to browse, search, and bookmark job listings.

-I initially followed a Bytegrad tutorial to refresh my toolkit and frontend skills.
-However, I ended up reinventing the app from the ground up — adding new components and features that I believe significantly improve the user experience.
-It has evolved into a project I'm proud to share as a demonstration of my frontend development work.
+## I initially followed a Bytegrad tutorial to refresh my toolkit and frontend skills.
+I ended up reinventing the app and adding new components and features that I believe significantly improve the user experience.

----

 ## 🚀 Built With